HarrisRichardson87/podcast-player/README.md

  * It checks local storage to see if the list of podcasts is already there or if it needs to be updated

 ### Podcast Line
+ * This component is used to display a single podcast in the list of podcasts
-PodcastLine component, which is a line in the podcast list.
-It displays the podcast image, title, and artist name in a line.
-It also handles the click event of the line, which navigates to the podcast view page.
-It also sets the podcast details in the context
+ * It is used in the PodcastMain component
+ * It displays the image, title and artist of the podcast
+ * On click it navigates to the podcast details page

 ### Podcast Details
  * This component displays the details of a podcast